KernelTuner/kernel_launcher/_sources/examples/basic.rst.txt

    :lineno-start: 26

 The configuration defines the values of the tunable parameters to be used for compilation.
-Here, the ``Config`` instance is constructed manually, but it could also be loaded from file or a tuning database.
+Here, the ``Config`` instance is constructed manually, but it could also be loaded from a file or a tuning database.

 .. literalinclude:: basic.cpp
    :lines: 31-33